the-events-calendar/tribe-common-styles/README.md

-# Tribe Common Styles
+# The Events Calendar Common Styles

 ## What is this repository?

 This repository is a set of common PostCSS utilities.
-It includes variables, icons, and mixins to help follow Modern Tribe products design system.
-They are consumed by Modern Tribe plugins PostCSS files.
+It includes variables, icons, and mixins to help follow our products design system.
+They are consumed by our plugins' PostCSS files.

 ## Why do we need this?

-Modern Tribe has a design system for its plugins.
+We have a design system for our plugins.
 Defining a set of variables and style groupings helps maintain consistency and ease of maintenance throughout all the plugins.

 For example, if the primary text color was to change due to a design update, doing a search and replace through all the PostCSS files could be time-consuming and error-prone.
 Instead, changing it in one place changes the color for all styles consuming the variable.